ysnhasan1/E-Commerce-App/README.md

 * Another important point of the project is routing between pages. `React Router` was used for this.

+* `Local Storage: Products in the cart are not deleted when the page is refreshed.`

 * `The website is responsive to all screen sizes.`

 ## Main Technologies For The Project